 The Smithsonian Zoo will be holding its annual Halloween event Night of the Living Zoo on October 27.
 The evening will feature music, performances and more!

 While Halloween is mostly a kid’s holiday, there are more than a few events around town and the local metro areas of the Baltimore-Washington D.C. corridor that cater to adults.
 Carnevil has just kicked off and runs until November 3.
 If you have already gone or Columbia is a bit far from home, the Smithsonian Zoo’s Night of the Living Zoo is a similar event that provides fun for adults celebrating and enjoying Halloween.The Smithsonian Zoo will be transformed into a creepified version of the zoo.
 Food trucks will be on site and a DJ and karaoke band will also add to the fun.
+If you’re looking to throw a party of your own, Costumes Heaven has ranked US cities by how easy it is to throw a great Costume Party.
+The top 5 cities include: Austin, TX, Boston, San Diego, Los Angeles and Houston.

 Night of the Living Zoo guests can expect an array of oddities as well as performance artists who will be wowing audiences in the circus and carnival spirit.